grimmelm/ctech404/ctech402/module_5/M5_Codio_Modules/exercise_specs.md

 ## Exercise Instructions

 Examine the code in the code editor.
-It is using the stats module to find the mean, medium, range and mode of a list of numbers.
+It is using the stats module to find the mean, medium, range and total sum of a list of numbers.
-You'll notice that stats.py does not contain a mode function.
+You'll notice that stats.py does not contain a sum function.
-Implement a mode function within stats.py so that exercise.py can run. <re-word>
+Implement a sum function within stats.py so that exercise.py can run. <re-word>

 ## Any Unique Requirements or Notes?